-4
+Figure 4: Selecting RAM IP

 Name ‘dpram’ the new IP variation.
 Make sure that ‘Verilog’ is selected as the file type.
 Click ‘OK’ once you have finished.

 Using a different naming convention for the IP will result in errors on the next steps of the tutorial.